-You can also select more than one Type by holding Cmd (macOS) or Ctrl (Windows) and then clicking the desired Types.
+Click any one of them, and the results will show only Presets that match that tag.
+You can also select multiple Types using command-click (macOS) or ctrl-click (Windows).
 For example, if you aren't sure whether the preset you're looking for was tagged with Keys or Pad, select both to broaden the search.

-Results columns can be inverted by clicking the arrow buttons to the right of their titles (Featured, Type, etc.).
+Results columns can be inverted by clicking the arrow buttons to the right of their titles (Name, Type, Designer).